Skip to main content

 Frequently Asked Questions

 Our team is happy to support you by answering your questions and listening to your concerns regarding breast cancer screenings.
-To schedule an appointment at our West Grove Women's Health office, please call us at 610-444-7550.
+To schedule an appointment at our West Grove Women's Health Center, please call us at 610-444-7550.

 Are there any risks associated with breast cancer screenings?